You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 • Scandic Hotels offers a downloadable accessibility checklist 159-point checklist for operators.

-• Travel Alberta offers existing businesses up to $125,000 (20% fund matching required) through its Innovation stream for "specialized equipment that allows the organization to serve a more diverse market”.
+• Travel Alberta offers existing businesses funds through its Product Development grant stream for "specialized equipment that allows the organization to serve a more diverse market”.
 Find out if your project is eligible here.

 • Wheel the World provides travellers with accessibility details including bed height, door width, sink height and more for hundreds of hotels and tour operators on their website.
 Having this information available online takes some of the burden off individual travelers, also making them feel more welcome.